D3010/Circle-Detection-Using-Hough-Transform/Readme.md

 A robust implementation of the Hough Transform for detecting circles in images.
 This repository contains a complete pipeline—from pre-processing and edge detection to accumulating votes and thresholding—to accurately detect circular shapes in input images.

-With over 10 years of experience in computer vision, this project reflects best practices and delivers a detailed analysis of both the theoretical background and the practical implementation of the Hough Transform.

 ---

 ## Table of Contents